leotaku/nixos-config/README.md

 ## Points of Interest

-Outside observer might find the following to be of interest:
+Casual observers might find the following files to be of interest:

 * `Justfile` :: A task-runner file containing some commonly used actions
-* `pkgs/default.nix` :: Some interesting packages, including custom Emacs 27.01 build
+* `pkgs/default.nix` :: Some interesting packages, including custom unstable Emacs build
 * `modules/backup.nix` :: An easy to use backup module based on restic

 ## Continuous Integration